-Our Adult Support Manager Debby Fraumano is available to discuss individual challenges or issues of concern, both with adults who have Down syndrome and their supporters.
+Our Adult Support Manager Debby Fraumano is available to discuss all things 18+, both with adults who have Down syndrome and their supporters.
 Please contact us on 9486 9600 or email email@example.com to get in touch.

 Expectations for adults today

-Over the past 10 to 20 years the opportunities for adults with Down syndrome to live productive, inclusive and fulfilling lives have become so much greater.
-Social attitudes, government policies and the efforts of young people and their families in forging new pathways, have assisted in ensuring a brighter future.
+Over the past 10 to 20 years the opportunities for adults with Down syndrome to live productive, inclusive and fulfilling lives have become so much greater and the future is looking bright!
+Social attitudes, government policies and the efforts of young people and their families in forging new pathways, have assisted in ensuring a better future for people with Down syndrome.
 Due to improvements in medical care, recognition of the benefits of a healthy diet and increased activity, life expectancy for a person with Down syndrome is now an average of 60, and that’s a long time to explore many possibilities.

 Independence and choice

 Many adults who have Down syndrome are now living more independent lives, in situations of their choosing, with the supports geared to their individual needs.
 Employment in valued roles; inclusion in sporting activities, clubs, and other recreation; meaningful friendships and relationships, with some choosing to marry, are now goals to strive for.
 When a person feels valued, has choice, and has opportunities for participation in every day life, their physical and mental health benefits.

 People with Down syndrome have the capability to lead typical and fulfilling lives.
 Sometimes a little support or guidance is required and at DSV the most common transition points include:

 We can provide you with assistance, information, resources, and advice regarding any of these topics, and more.
 Please get in touch with Debby at firstname.lastname@example.org.

 We also hold regular workshops and training sessions, many of which are available online, on a variety of topics.
 Visit our events page to see what’s coming up.

 You might also be interested in our social program for adults, Club21.